Lumley Lab team

 Liyah Marshall is our lab’s most senior student.
 She graduated from Grand Valley State University with a bachelor’s in behavioral neuroscience in 2018 and is a Detroit native!
 This year, she will be completing her internship at St. Peter’s Regional Treatment Center in Minnesota while also finishing up her dissertation: “Partner Experiences of Chronic Pain.”
 Her interests are mainly centered around Serious Mental Illness, and her career goal is to become a forensic psychologist who provides both treatment and evaluations for the state of Michigan.
 Liyah also finds great passion in training and mentoring others and hopes that she can continue to pursue these activities throughout her career.

-Sabrina Blank is a clinical psychology doctoral student with a concentration in health psychology.
-She graduated from Hope College in 2022 with a major in psychology and a minor in neuroscience.
-Sabrina started working with Dr. Lumley at Wayne State in August 2022.
+Sabrina Blank graduated from Hope College in Michigan in 2022 with a major in psychology and a minor in neuroscience.
+She joined the clinical psychology PhD program at Wayne State in 2022.
 Her research interests include the relationship between emotion and physiological functioning, with particular interests in gastrointestinal health and pain.
+She has also worked in the lab of faculty member Dr. Rodlescia Sneed, studying health of people who have been incarcerated, and she is conducting therapy on a research trial for adolescents with cancer.
 In the future, she hopes to work with children and adolescents in a medical hospital setting and continue conducting research.

 NATIONAL & INTERNATIONAL COLLABORATIONS

 Valentina Barrios is a master’s-level clinical psychologist who has been in clinical practice for several years in Buenos Aires, Argentina.
 She also coordinates a special interest group focused on chronic primary pain in the Argentine Association for the Study of Pain, which is a chapter of the International Association for the Study of Pain (IASP).
-In addition to her clinical work, Valentina is on the teaching faculty at the University of Buenos Aires, and she has recently begun a PhD program there.
-The research team that she is collaborating with is studying maladaptive perfectionism, and her PhD research is on the association between PTSD and chronic primary pain.
+In addition to her clinical work, Valentina is on the teaching faculty at the University of Buenos Aires, and she is in the PhD program there.
+The research team that she is collaborating with studies maladaptive perfectionism, and her PhD research is on the association between PTSD and chronic primary pain.
 Dr. Mark Lumley of Wayne State is one of the directors of her doctoral research.
 Valentina aspires to continue doing research about chronic pain and trauma and to teach psychologists evidence-based approaches for chronic primary pain.
 She is passionate about helping people who suffer from chronic pain and believes that a combination of clinical care and research is essential to improving the lives of those affected by this condition.